Build a site

 9. Click Save.

-Both of the links you added appear on the header above the first row, next to the logo.
+The link you added appears on the header, next to the logo.

-Footers provide space for important information, such as contacts, terms of service, calls to action, and attribution for any images on the page.
-You'll first delete the template footer, then design a custom simple footer that gives credit to any unoriginal content and indicates that this site is created for instructional purposes only.
+Footers appear at the bottom of the site and provide space for important information, such as terms of service, calls to action, and attribution for any images on the page.
+First, you'll delete the template footer.
+Then, you'll design a simple custom footer that gives credit to any unoriginal content and indicates that this site is for instructional purposes only.

-2. On the side panel, click Customize to return to the Customize side panel.
-Click Footer.
+1. On the side panel, click Customize to return to the Customize side panel.

 None option for footer

 The default footer is removed.
-Next, you'll edit the Contact row to include acknowledgements.
+Next, you'll create a new row to include the information you want.

 This is not an official website of Sacramento and is used for demonstration purposes only.